MatteoScorcelletti/3D-ultrasound/README.md

 # 3D-ultrasound
-The work that hasbeen done by Freddie in sheffield
+The work that has been done by Freddie in Sheffield